-Targeted therapy, especially MWA is a highly effective method due to the good result of demolishing unhealthy target tissue [1,2].
-The advantage of MWA, compare to other energy sources, for example, laser, radiofrequency, or ultrasound, is the larger ablating zone and depth effectiveness [3-9].
+Targeted therapy, especially MWA, is a highly effective method due to the good result of demolishing unhealthy target tissue [1-2].
+The advantage of MWA, compared to other energy sources, for example, laser, radiofrequency, or ultrasound, is the larger ablating zone and depth effectiveness [3-9].
 Several MWA improvements have been presented in recent years.
-The antenna designs has been presented such as cooledshaft antenna [10]-[11], Tri-axial [12]-[13], floating sleeve [14]-[15], and slot antenna [16]-[17].
-The most suitable is the slot antenna because of the comfortable size and high effective coagulating result [18]-[19].
-The key factor during the ablation process, duration, input microwave power, has been studied by Keangin et al [20].
-However, there remains a limitation of MWA even with recent improvement strategies, the slot antenna gave the lesion backward heating and damage the surrounding healthy tissues [21]-[23].
+Many antenna designs have been presented, such as cooled-shaft antenna [10-11], Tri-axial [12-13], floating sleeve [14-15], and slot antenna [16-17].
+The most suitable is the slot antenna because of the comfortable size and high effective coagulating result

+[18-19].
+The key factors during the ablation process, duration and input microwave power, have been studied by Keangin et al. [20].
+However, there remains a limitation of MWA since, even with recent improvement strategies, the slot antenna gives the lesion backward heating and damages the surrounding healthy tissues [21-23].

 In this study, the porous liver model with the energy equation and momentum equation has proposed.
+The influence of thermal and electrical conductivity in the porous liver model along with selected nanoparticles, Carbon Nanotube (CNT) has been investigated.
+The residual tail or backward heating reduces 300 % when the higher thermal conductivity CNT is loaded to targeted tumor.
 The investigation gives the essential aspect of a fundamental understanding of heat transport within porous liver cancer.
-The enhance of MWA with nanoparticle has investigated and can be used as a guideline to enhance the efficacy design of MWA.
+The enhancement of MWA with a nanoparticle has been investigated and can be used as a guideline to enhance the efficacy design of MWA.